MLAB-project/hid-cp2112/README.md

 hid-cp2112
 ==========

+This in an obsolete Repository!
+Please use the main linux kernel source files.

 Silicon Labs HID USB to SMBus master bridge driver

 This driver adds support for Silicon Laboratories CP2112 HID USB-to-SMBus Bridge to